jpmorganchase/End-to-End_Protocol_for_High-Quality_QAOA_Parameters/README.md

 - `-s` `--seed` controls the problem instance generation.
 - `-b` `--batch` groups many instances (seeds) into batches (useful for parallel execution).
 - `--cpu` if provided, use the cpu implementation of the `qokit` simulator.
 Default uses GPU.
-- `--precompute` controls whether the energies are precomputed for the simulator.
-In most of the cases, it is necessary (for computing the AR), but for extreme-scale simulations, it might be favorable to let a GPU implementation do the computation.
+- `--no-precompute` controls whether the energies are precomputed for the simulator.
+In most of the cases, this flag should not be specified (so that we have min and max values to compute the AR), but for extreme-scale simulations, it might be favorable to let a GPU implementation do the computation.
 - `--fix-beta` if provided, fix the beta parameters and only optimize for gamma.

 Additionally,